justinmnge/justinmnge/README.md

 <a href="https://www.linkedin.com/in/justin-mnge/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>
 </p>

 I'm an aspiring full-stack developer with 15+ years of experience in the Canadian Armed Forces.
 I have developed strong skills in analytical thinking, communication, leadership, and problem-solving.
-In addition to my professional work, I am pursing indie game development as a hobby, channeling my creativity into building immersive digital experiences.
+In addition to my professional work, I am pursuing indie game development as a hobby, channeling my creativity into building immersive digital experiences.

 My approach blends technical proficiency with a disciplined, strategic mindset, allowing me to turn complex ideas into practical, real-world solutions.
 I am passionate and excited about software development and I'm eager to contribute to a dynamic team where I can innovate, collaborate, and help bring impactful projects to life.

 ## Tech Stack